ENQUIRE NOW

 3. Visit all nurseries on your short list.

-At Huili Nursery, we host regular coffee mornings which include an introduction from the senior academic team, a tour of the classrooms and facilities and then opportunity for Q&A. Places are usually in high demand, so you need to book early when we open for registration in October each year.
+At Hiba Nursery, we host regular coffee mornings which include an introduction from the senior academic team, a tour of the classrooms and facilities and then opportunity for Q&A. Places are usually in high demand, so you need to book early when we open for registration in October each year.
 When you visit a nursery, think about the following:

 · What does the general atmosphere feel like?
 Does it look and feel like the teachers and children are happy and content, have positive relationships and are engaging in meaningful learning?
 In my experience, this is difficult to fake.